pldmgg/Sudo/README.md

 ```

-### Scenario 4: The PowerShell Process Running the New-SudoSession function is unexpectedly killed before the function completes.
+### Scenario 4: You use the New-SudoSession function with the -KeepOpen switch.
+The PowerShell process that owns the new SudoSession is unexpectedly closed/killed before you get a chance to run the Remove-SudoSession.

 Revert your WSMAN and CredSSP settings to what they was prior to using the `New-SudoSession` function by opening a new PowerShell Session (does not matter if it is elevated or not) and: